Indigo Bunting

 At a Glance

 In parts of the East, Indigo Bunting may be the most abundant songbird, with the deep-blue males singing along every roadside.
 The plain brown females are seen far less often, and they have good reason to be inconspicuous: they do almost all the work of caring for the eggs and young, hidden away in dense thickets.
-This species favors brushy edges rather than unbroken forest, and is probably far more common today than when the Pilgrims landed.
+This species favors brushy edges rather than unbroken forest, and is probably far more common today than several hundred years ago.

 Category